darmiel/go-xssec/README.md

-# go-xsuaa
+# go-xssec

-go-xsuaa is a (more or less maintained) fork of [cloud-security-client-golang-xsuaa](https://github.com/SAP-archive/cloud-security-client-golang-xsuaa).
+go-xssec is a (more or less maintained) fork of [cloud-security-client-golang-xsuaa](https://github.com/SAP-archive/cloud-security-client-golang-xsuaa).
 It allows you to easily integrate XSUAA security services into your Go applications.